kljr/SpringboardVM/README.md

 To start tests, move into 'sites/sb_testing' and then `vendor/bin/codecept run`

+To wipe and reload the testing db run `scripts/wipe-test=db.sh`

-A port has been forwarded from the guest's 3306 port to the host's 3335 port.
+For acceptance tests using the db module, a port has been forwarded from the guest's 3306 port to the host's 3335 port.
 If port 3335 is already in use, edit the port in `config/Vagranfile.local` or create a new `config/Vagrantfile.custom` file.
 You will also have to edit `acceptance-tests/codeception.yml` to have the alternate port.